Skip to main content

 You could also put your degree to work in roles relating to:

-• Diversity: Corporations that have been identified as being more inclusive and diverse were reported to be around 36% more likely to outperform competitors in 2019, according to Mckinsey and Company.
+- Diversity: Companies with the most diverse executive teams in terms of gender and ethnicity are on average 9% more likely to outperform their less diverse peers in 2023, according to McKinsey and Company.
 With an anthropology background, you could bring skills in cultural relativism to a diversity office, allowing you to see and understand multiple perspectives.

-• Human resources: In addition to needing effective communication and problem-solving skills, organizations can operate better when human resources employ cultural relativism.
+- Human resources: In addition to needing effective communication and problem-solving skills, organizations can operate better when human resources employ cultural relativism.
 “You’re dealing with such diverse groups of people,” Edwards said.
 “You need to be able to understand things from other people’s perspectives.”
-The demand for human resources specialists is projected to grow 8% by 2031, and last year those in the role made a median of $62,290.
+The demand for human resources specialists is projected to grow 8% by 2033, according to BLS, and last year those in the role made a median of $67,650.*

-• Social justice: As an advocate or another type of social justice professional, you might work in nonprofits or the court of law, engaging in social issues that incite your passion.
-Edwards said some anthropologists who pursue an advocacy career might continue their education to obtain a law degree.
+- Social justice: As an advocate or another type of social justice professional, you might work in nonprofits or the court of law, engaging in social issues that incite your passion.
+Edwards said some anthropologists who pursue an advocacy career might continue their education to obtain a law degree, which is not currently offered at SNHU.

 “The study of anthropology can be important for anyone, even if they’re not planning on becoming an anthropologist,” York said.